Kostadin Kostadinov (politician): Controversy

-Kostadinov has also expressed anti-Roma views, describing Roma people as "parasites" and "non-human vermin that has no place in Bulgaria".
+During his career, Kostadinov often expressed anti-Roma views, describing Roma people as "parasites" and "non-human vermin that has no place in Bulgaria".
 In the summer of 2020, the Court in Sofia launched a procedure for the removal of "Revival" as a political party, on the grounds that it had been fraudulently established through gathering falsified signatures.
-However, in May 2021, the Supreme Court of Cassation ruled in favor of Kostadinov's party, establishing that there had been no irregularities.
-In September 2020, Kostadinov was detained by the police during the protests opposing chief prosecutor Ivan Geshev and Borisov's administration.
-His party has also been noted for its opposition to many of the pandemic control measures, the promotion of conspiracy theories and having strong reservations regarding the COVID-19 vaccines.
+In May 2021, the Supreme Court of Cassation of Bulgaria ruled in favor of Kostadinov's party, establishing that there had been no irregularities.
+In September 2020, Kostadinov was detained by the police during the 2020–2021 Bulgarian protests opposing chief prosecutor Ivan Geshev and Boyko Borisov's administration.

+His party was noted for its opposition to many of the control measures during the COVID-19 pandemic in Bulgaria, the promotion of COVID-19 misinformation, and strong reservations regarding the COVID-19 vaccines.
 In March 2022, it was revealed that Kostadinov had received a 10-year ban from entering Ukraine, which has been attributed to the staunchly pro-Russian orientation of his party in the context of the Russian invasion of Ukraine.
-His pro-Russian stance and activities had gained him the nickname 'Kopeikin', referring to his alleged ties and alleged financial support from the Russian government.
+His pro-Russian stance and activities had gained him the nickname "Kopeikin", referring to his alleged ties and alleged financial support from the Russian government.
 In January 2025, Kostadinov expressed support for U.S. President Donald Trump's territorial claims on Canada and the Panama Canal.

+In February 2026, Bulgaria's Supreme Administrative Court issued a final ruling upholding a 2023 decision by the Commission for Protection Against Discrimination, which had been affirmed by lower courts, including the Varna Administrative Court in 2025, finding that Kostadinov had engaged in harassment and discriminatory speech against Member of Parliament Daniel Lorer of Jewish origin and from We Continue the Change – Democratic Bulgaria (PP–DB) on grounds of religion, ethnicity, and origin.
+The ruling concerned a series of Facebook posts by Kostadinov from 2022–2023 that referred to Lorer as a "foreigner", "national traitor", "foreign agent", "anti-human", likened him to a reptile, and suggested he wished for Bulgarians and the Bulgarian state to disappear.
+The court ordered Kostadinov to remove six specific posts, filter offensive comments, and cited provisions of Bulgarian anti-discrimination law and the European Convention on Human Rights.